OrenBochman/webcomponents-update-reminder/README.md

 (this element won't cause any network request unless the page is loaded from a web server running on `localhost` or a Cloud IDE)

+## Notice
+If you want to use a ES6 version of this element, please check `es6` branch, which is still under progress and will finish soon.

 ## Requirements

 * Use Bower & Github to manage your element.